ShZil/network-utilities/Scanner/README.md

 Else, display a `QMessageBox` with the wanted icon.

 [15:35] `os.system("color 00")` doesn't work, because the `color` command does not allow for the foreground to be the same as the background.

+[16:51] Have the diagrams update on regular intervals (5 seconds).
+Might globalise the delay later.